Why I Love To Travel Alone

 I’ll start off by saying that there are two sides to every coin.
 For all the reasons I love to travel alone, there are just as many reasons why I hate it.
-Check out my companion to this piece: Why I Hate To Travel Alone.
-Just don’t click it yet.
-Scroll back up later.
-Didn’t your mom teach you to see things through?
+Check out my companion piece: Why I Hate To Travel Alone.
+Just don’t read it yet.

 Let’s begin.
 There is certainly something rebellious and romantic about the idea of traveling alone.
 Waking up in new places, finding yourself perfectly lost and a stranger to the language around you, and yet still oddly at ease.
-Brad Pitt did it in The Curious Case of Benjamin Button, Clark Kent wandered from place to place before he decided to shave and become Superman in Man of Steel, and Julia Roberts made many a girl want to Eat, Pray and Love their way around the world.
-Reality is a little more complicated than the movies, but I’ll argue that when it comes to roaming this planet of ours solo, it’s even more satisfying.
+Brad Pitt did it in The Curious Case of Benjamin Button, Henry Cavill wandered from place to place before he decided to shave and become Superman in Man of Steel, and Julia Roberts made many a girl want to Eat, Pray and Love their way around the world.
+Reality is a little more complicated than the movies, but I’ll argue that when it comes to roaming this planet of ours solo style, and checking off things on your bucket list, it’s even more satisfying.

 I love to travel alone.
 Here’s why.

 I want to dive in Indonesia with whale sharks.
 And want to spend a month walking the 780 km route from the South of France to the Cathedral De Santiago De Compostela in Spain.
 I want to chill in a roadside motel jacuzzi with a beer after an obstacle course race.
 Some will share my enthusiasm, but not all.
 The simple thing about traveling alone is that you can do whatever you want on your own terms.
 But it doesn’t mean you’ll be alone.